InexplicableMagic/parrotlabel/README.md

 * Box positions are recorded at arbitrarily high precision for any zoom level
 * Convenient custom hotkeys to switch between categories

+##Builds

+Builds are available from the releases page for Linux as either a .deb package or a tar.gz.

+On Ubuntu (and other Debian derrivates) you can often simply double click the .deb package to install.
+For other distros unpack the tar.gz archive and run the "parrotlabel" binary found in the top level directory.

 ## Quickstart Tutorial

 ### Starting a New Labelling Session